 Let’s be real: most people use their profiles to talk about themselves, but they also share links there that they think will support or inform community relationships.
 When they’re right, I think some of the best online discussion of reading material happens in this forum.

 I think there’s a clear answer for most people looking for a news community online.
 Twitter is the new newspaper.
 It’s unfiltered headlines from everyone, kept clear and concise by the service’s 140-character limit.
-I try to keep up with my Twitter timeline most of the day, and I regularly find good links to read there.
+I used to keep up with my entire Twitter timeline, but these days the volume and intensity of Twitter has begun to overwhelm me, so I don’t check it nearly as often, and I read only a tiny proportion of my incoming tweets.
+I still regularly find good links to read there, though.
 That’s only possible because I am ruthless about unfollowing people.

 The key to good Twitter use, like good RSS use, is to keep the churn high.
 Follow everyone you think might be interesting, unfollow everyone you think might not be interesting.
 There is some social pressure around this.
 Unfollowing someone on Twitter means you don’t think they’re interesting, and people can get offended.
 I urge you not to worry about it.